asthasharma98/Data-Science/Customer-churn-prediction/README.md

 **This Project is divided in 5 setps:**
 - Understanding the Problem Statement
 - Loading and understanding the data
-- EDA and Data Pre-processing
+- EDA and Data Manipulation
 - Modelling
 - Model evaluation and generate insights